The Fifty-Nine Icosahedra: Du Val

+Any combination of cells form a stellated icosahedron, except that the last two of Millers conditions (see above) rule out many combinations.

-Du Val devised a symbolic notation for identifying sets of congruent cells, based on the observation that they lie in "shells" around the original icosahedron.
-Based on this he tested all possible combinations against Miller's rules, confirming the result of Coxeter's more analytical approach.
+With this scheme, Du Val tested all possible combinations against Miller's rules, confirming the result of Coxeter's approach.

 Flather

 Flather's contribution was indirect: he made card models of all 59.
 When he first met Coxeter he had already made many stellations, including some "non-Miller" examples.
 He went on to complete the series of fifty-nine, which are preserved in the mathematics library of Cambridge University, England.
 The library also holds some non-Miller models, but it is not known whether these were made by Flather or by Miller's later students.

 Petrie

 John Flinders Petrie was a lifelong friend of Coxeter and had a remarkable ability to visualise four-dimensional geometry.
 He and Coxeter had worked together on many mathematical problems.
-His direct contribution to the fifty nine icosahedra was the exquisite set of three-dimensional drawings which provide much of the fascination of the published work.
+His direct contribution to the fifty-nine icosahedra was the exquisite set of three-dimensional drawings which provide much of the fascination of the published work.